petemmccarthy/cat_clicker/README.md

+#Cat Clicker Project

-This is the project for the Udacity Javascript Design Patterns course.
+This is the project for the [Udacity Javascript Design Patterns](https://eu.udacity.com/course/javascript-design-patterns--ud989) course.